 Rhode Island Commercial EV & Charging Incentives

-If you run a business or nonprofit, you may qualify for federal, state, and/or utility incentives to purchase electric vehicles for your organization and/or install charging stations for your fleet or for use by your customers and the public.
+If you run a business or nonprofit, you may qualify for state and/or utility incentives to purchase electric vehicles for your organization and/or install charging stations for your fleet or for use by your customers and the public.
 Learn more below!

-The federal incentive for acquiring an EV and (30W) will expire on September 30, 2025 and the federal incentive for installing a charging station (45W) will expire on June 30, 2026—both due to the One Big Beautiful Bill Act.
-We urge you to take advantage of the federal incentives before they are eliminated.
+The federal incentive for acquiring an EV (30W) expired on September 30, 2025, and the federal incentive for installing a charging station (45W) will expire on June 30, 2026—both due to the One Big Beautiful Bill Act.
+We urge you to take advantage of the federal incentive for charging before it is eliminated.

 Incentives to Purchase Electric Vehicles